artefactual-labs/mrt/README.md

 2024/07/17 21:27:07 Container executed - pid 0
 ```

-The container only for only three seconds since we're only running `sleep 3`
+The container runs for three seconds because it executes `sleep 3`.
-inside.

 ## Assets